HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 **Example**

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the height property for widgets by using DP, Percentage and Pixels.
+//Sample code to set the height property for widgets by using DP, Percentage and Pixels.
 frmHome.CollectionView1.height = "50dp";

 frmHome.CollectionView1. height = "10%";